calumgrant/logical/docs/worklist.md

 # Short term plan

+Reimplementing attributes:
+- Detect if we "decompose" an entity clause or not.
+- `Database::IsExtern(int PredicateName)`
+- `Compile`
+- `CompileLHS`

 - Tidy up the attributes explanation
 - Implement the attribute changes
-- String syntax for attributes and varargs
 - Change aggregate syntax to add the `find` keyword and remove unused keywords (`max`, `min`, `sum`, `count`, `with`)
   - `max` predicate. `find max x in ()` `find count x,y in ()`
   - `find rank 10 of x in (...)`
   - `find sum m over x in (...)`
   - `find count x, y in (...)`
-- test varargs with datalog.
+- parser reports errors better
+- In a query, the first column is the query name not data.

 # Attributes

+Entities can have /attributes/.
+At its simplest, the keyword `has` introduces a binary relation, for example `X has length Y`, which would be written as `length(X,Y)` in standard Datalog syntax.

+The `has` syntax can be composed into lists, for example `X has length Y, colour Z`, which is actually a shorthand for `X has length Y and X has colour Z`.
+Note that this is *not* equivalent to the Datalog syntax `p(X,Y,Z)`.

-Entities can have /attributes/, for example `large horse H has colour C, name N`.
-This is equivalent to `large H and horse H and H has colour C and H has name N`.
-Notice that these are only unary and binary predicates.
+The object can also be qualified with a unary predicate type, for example `large horse H has colour C, name N` is equivalent to `large H and horse H and H has colour C and H has name N`.
+Notice that with regular `has` syntax, only unary and binary predicates are used.

 n-ary predicates are created by omitting the `has`, for example `H, colour C, name N`.
 These behave fundamentally differently to the `has` case as they are all bound in a single tuple.
-They automatically project to the individual unary and binary predicates, but not to arbitrary combinations.
+They automatically project to the individual unary and binary predicates, but not to arbitrary combinations. `horse H, colour C, name N` is equivalent to `horse H and H, colour C, name N`.

 Other syntax variations are possible, for example `H has colour X with name Y` or `H has size S at position P`.
 The `with` and `at` keywords simply serve to create the ternary tuple.

-It's also possible to write `and has` instead of a `,` for the second and subsequent attributes.

-Valid examples include
+Valid examples include (TODO: Show decomposed version)

 ```
+X is horse
 X is a horse
 X is an otter
+X is an horse
 horse X
 large horse X
 large brown horse X